DAILY LIFE IN TUDOR ENGLAND

-In Tudor Times rich people ate vast amounts of meat.
+In the 16th century rich people ate vast amounts of meat.
 However they ate few vegetables.
 On certain days by law people had to eat fish instead of meat.
 At first this was for religious reasons but later in the 16th century it was to support the fishing industry.
 If you lived near the sea or a river you could eat fresh fish like herrings or mackerel.
 Otherwise you might have to rely on dried or salted fish.

-Poor people lived on a dreary diet in Tudor Times.
+Poor people lived on a dreary diet in the 16th century.
 In the morning they had bread and cheese and onions.
 They only had one cooked meal a day.
 They mixed grain with water and added vegetables and (if they could afford it) strips of meat.

 All classes ate bread but it varied in quality.
 Rich peoples bread was made from fine white flour.
 Poor people ate coarse bread of barley or rye.